Phrynoidis

-Phrynoidis is a small genus of true toads, family Bufonidae.
+Phrynoidis is a small genus of true toads of the Bufonidae family.
 They are found in Mainland Southeast Asia and the Greater Sundas.
-They are sometimes known as the rough toads or river toads.
+They are sometimes known as the rough toad or the river toad.

 Systematics

 Phrynoidis was included in Bufo until 2006.
-Their sister taxon is the genus Rentapia (formerly part of then polyphyletic Pedostibes).
+Their sister taxon is the genus Rentapia, which is formerly part of then Pedostibes genus.

 Description

-Phrynoidis are large toads, with a maximum female snout–vent length of 121–215 mm, depending on the species (males are smaller).
+Phrynoidis is a large toad with a maximum female snout–vent length of 121–215 mm, which differs based on the species.
+Additionally, male Phrynoidis are smaller than females.
 Finger tips are dilated into keratinized, bulbous tips.
 Supernumerary palmar tubercles are present.
 The fingers have basal webbing.
 The tadpoles have large oral disc that is as wide as the body.

-Phrynoidis are terrestrial riparian habitat generalists.
-They lay very large egg clutches.
+Phrynoidis toads are terrestrial riparian habitat generalists.
+Finally, they lay very large clutches of eggs.